richoalifiann2916/deep-learning-image-classification/README.md

 ├── README.md
 ├── requirements.txt

----

-## Cara Menjalankan
+How to Run

-Install dependency:
+Install the dependencies:

 pip install -r requirements.txt

-Jalankan notebook:
+Run the notebook:

 jupyter notebook notebook.ipynb

----

-## Deployment
+Deployment

-Model dikonversi ke:
+The trained model was converted into:

-- SavedModel
+SavedModel
-- TensorFlow Lite
+TensorFlow Lite
-- TensorFlow.js
+TensorFlow.js

----

-## Kesimpulan
-Model berhasil melakukan klasifikasi kondisi daun tanaman dengan baik dan dapat digunakan untuk implementasi lebih lanjut.
+Conclusion

+The model successfully classifies plant leaf conditions and can be further implemented for real-world agricultural applications.